San Francisco 49ers vs. Tennessee Titans NFL Week 16 Odds, Plays and Insights for December 23, 2021

 Home and road insights

-- Tennessee is 4-3 against the spread, and 5-2 overall, at home this year.
+- At home this season, Tennessee is 5-2 overall and 4-3 against the spread.

-- At home, the Titans have two wins ATS (2-1) as 3-point underdogs or more.
+- The Titans have two wins ATS (2-1) as 3.5-point underdogs or greater at home.

-- In seven home games this year, Tennessee has hit the over twice.
+- This year, in seven home games, Tennessee has gone over the total twice.

-- In away games, San Francisco is 5-2 overall and 4-3 against the spread.
+- San Francisco is 5-2 overall, and 4-3 against the spread, on the road.

-- San Francisco has gone over the total in three of seven road games this season.
+- In seven road games this season, San Francisco has gone over the total three times.

 Powered by Data Skrive.